Phoenixvine32908/Phoenix_Gregic_Additons/README.md

 However for the code involving cleanroom and hpca componet parts, these are an exception as these are licensed under MIT

-There is currently a bug if you decide to only use jei.
+There is currently a bug if you decide to only use jei (Not present if you use emi or jei+emi).
 The recipes won't show up *gasp*.
+To fix it all you need to do is pop the below example into your Kubejs/client_scripts folder.

 ```js title="manual_recipe_showing_fix.js"
 JEIEvents.addItems(event => {